case85/bertram_coffee/README.md

 The top value of the shuffled list is then chosen as the employee to pay

-    *if the employee has already paid once that week, they will have a 1 attached to their name in the roster *if their name comes up on top, a collision detection is printed, and shuffling will continue until the employee on top hasnt paid yet
+    *if the employee has already paid once that week, they will have a 1 attached to their name in the roster *if their name comes up on top, a collision detection is printed *shuffling will continue until the employee on top hasnt paid yet

 **Usage:**